Aronovartur/windows-11-unattended-starter-scripts/readme.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-you must run this using powershell in admin mode. the script removes windows terminal emulator app.
+you must run this using powershell in admin mode. the script removes windows terminal emulator app as part of cleanup but adds it back on later.